Best Places to Buy Property in Greece for Golden Visa Applicants

 How the Greece Golden Visa Works

-Greece’s Golden Visa programme is one of the most attractive residency by investment schemes in Europe.
-Since its launch in 2013, Greece’s Golden Visa programme has provided a pathway to long-term residency through qualifying economic investments.
+Greece’s Golden Visa program is one of the most attractive residency by investment schemes in Europe.
+Since its launch in 2013, Greek Golden Visa has provided a pathway to long-term residency through qualifying economic investments.

 While multiple options exist — including securities and bank deposits — real estate purchases remain the most sought-after choice among applicants.
 With a minimum real estate acquisition of €250,000, foreign buyers can obtain a 5 year renewable residence permit, along with visa-free travel across the Schengen Zone.